OpenMDAO/OpenMDAO/openmdao/docs/examples/index.rst

 Examples
 ********

-Welcome to the Examples page!
+This document will link to all the code examples.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2